 ‘Seeing a normal, naked human woman on TV felt revolutionary’

-It was a show that launched a thousand thinkpieces.
+It was called the ‘show that launched a thousand thinkpieces’.
 Every episode was picked to the bone.
 Whatever the angle, the comment would always circle back to Hannah Horvath’s (aka Lena Dunham’s) body.
 Yes, seeing a normal, naked human woman on TV felt revolutionary, but it was more than that.
 It was THE WAY she used her body on screen.
 She threw herself into uncomfortable situations, playing ping pong topless in over-washed underwear, squeezing her cleavage together for a ‘sexy’ picture she’d rather not take.
 And in the ‘Girls’ sex scenes, no character was saved by dappled lighting or a carefully placed vase.
 Sex in the world of ‘Girls’ is stop-start, awkward, unsettling and sticky.
 Socks stayed on, skirts were clumsily hitched up.
 It touched on the darker nuances too; for these characters sex could be a humiliating exploration one moment, a boring obligation the next.
 Hannah contracted HPV, an infection that affects around 50% of sexually active people, and yet it was the first time I saw it discussed candidly on TV.

 And few TV couples captured the bone-chilling horror of an early-20s relationship that’s run its course better than Marnie and Charlie in the episode ‘Hard Being Easy’ when he begs ‘stay close to my face’ over and over.
 You can see the last ounce of attraction drift from her eyes before blurting out ‘I want to break up’.